babarrett/g80-9009/README.md

     keymap.
 If the LCD display being operational was a significant motivation for acquiring this keyboard, and having the whole keymap and layers be programable is unimportant, this is likely your best choice.
-    The PC Desk version does nit send scan codes for 47 keys.
+    - The "PC Desk" setting does not send scan codes for 47 keys.
+    - It is presumed that using the Wkst setting will cause the additional keys to send scan codes, but the method for this is still unknown.
 3. [Direct+Soarer](../master/method-3-direct+soarer.md  ) from the "Desk
     PC/Workstation" connector to a PS/2 connector
     - Few parts, essentially one custom built DB-9 to PS/2 cable and